 The Food Tech program highlighted the painstaking process of making and bottling salsa, showcasing El Pinto’s famous brand.
 The restaurant’s salsa, while not the most piquant salsa in town, is among the Duke City’s most flavorful and best of all, it’s available at just about every grocery store in the Albuquerque area.
 During ESPN Sports Center’s “50 States in 50 Days” visit to El Pinto in August, 2005, anchor extraordinaire Linda Cohn called El Pinto’s salsa “the best in the nation.”
 That salsa, and in fact, several items on the El Pinto menu, are held in especially high esteem by readers of Albuquerque The Magazine.
 In its September, 2012 edition, Albuquerque The Magazine named the salsa at El Pinto the eighth best in Albuquerque from among 130 salsas sampled throughout the city.

-In its annual “best of the city” awards issue for 2010, the magazine’s readers indicated the city’s best green chile and guacamole emanate from El Pinto.
+In its annual “best of the city” awards issues over the years, the magazine’s readers have told us the city’s best green chile and guacamole emanate from El Pinto.
 The green chile is a “heritage crop version of an archived seed.”
 El Pinto handles that chile from “farm to plate,” going through a whopping 300-400 tons of chile per year (or about 4,000 cases a day).
 The guacamole is made from California-grown Haas avocados at their prime of buttery ripeness.
 It’s a simple guacamole crafted with salt, fresh onion, and the restaurant’s salsa.

 Albuquerque The Magazine readers have selected El Pinto as the Duke City’s very best New Mexican restaurant on several occasions.
-In 2010, it was a runner-up in that category as were the restaurant’s chips and salsa, red chile, tacos, sopaipillas and wait staff.
-Not surprisingly, El Pinto was also voted Albuquerque’s best restaurant for patio dining.
-No slouch in the adult beverages department, its margaritas were also a runner-up for best of the city honors.
-Lots of love was also imparted to El Pinto by readers of The Alibi during that publication’s 2010 “best of” edition.
-The Alibi‘s readers gave El Pinto the nod in the categories of “best place to take out-of-town guests,” “best atmosphere,” and “best outdoor dining, but the restaurant was only bridesmaid in a few categories actually related to food.
+It’s also earned accolades for the restaurant’s chips and salsa, red chile, tacos, sopaipillas and wait staff.
+Not surprisingly, El Pinto has consistently also been voted Albuquerque’s best restaurant for patio dining.
+No slouch in the adult beverages department, its margaritas are perennial candidates for best of the city honors.
+Lots of love is also imparted to El Pinto by readers of The Alibi during that publication’s “best of” edition.
+The Alibi‘s readers give El Pinto the nod in the categories of “best place to take out-of-town guests,” “best atmosphere,” and “best outdoor dining, but the restaurant is usually only bridesmaid in a few categories actually related to food.

 As the feedback section for this review attests, readers of Gil’s Thrilling (And Filling) Blog seem to have a different opinion of El Pinto than the teeming masses who congregate frequently at the “peoples’ choice” restaurant.
 Years have proven my readers to be a discerning lot not prone to hyperbole (mine or anyone else’s) or popular opinion.
 My own opinion of El Pinto is in the camp of those discriminating dissenters who read my reviews.
 Multitudinous visits over the years haven’t won me over.
 Despite the festive and fun atmosphere, for me it’s all about the food and that’s where El Pinto doesn’t quite measure up to so many other New Mexican favorites.